deadc0de6/dotdrop/docs/repository-setup.md

 # Repository setup

-Either create a repository on your prefered platform and clone it or create one locally.
+Either create a git repository on your prefered platform and clone it or create one locally.
 This repository will contain two main elements, dotdrop's config file (`config.yaml`) and a directory containing all your dotfiles managed by dotdrop.
 ```bash